mozilla/CookieRestrictionsBreakageStudy/README.md

 In both variations:

 * Nothing different should happen in Private Browsing or Safe Mode operation.
-  * Nothing different should happen on a page without trackers.
-  * No telemetry will be sent on a page without trackers.
 * Panel Behaviour:
+  * The panel has a checkbox on it, if the user checks that box and clicks an option, they will be un-enrolled from the study.
-    * If the user refreshes a page that has trackers on it, they have a chance of being shown a panel notification: "Did you reload this page to resolve loading issues?".
+  * If the user refreshes a page they have a chance of being shown a panel notification: "Did you reload this page to resolve loading issues?".
 This chance is 100% by the 6th refresh.
   * If the panel is ignored it will not show up again on the next refreshes.
 Once the user navigates, on the next refresh there is once again a chance the panel will show up.
 And the chance that it might show up on the same etld+1 is once again possible.
   * If "yes" or "no" is clicked on the panel, it will never show up again for that etld+1.
   * The panel should not dismiss until interacted with, or until the user navigates or refreshes the page
+  * If "yes" is clicked we will add an exception for this page for content blocking
 * Telemetry Behaviour:
   * Telemetry will be sent upon page unload.

 ### Control
 In a Control [variation](#variations):